USEFUL BITS AND PIECES

 Healthcare Discount Scheme

 Wightlink offers a comprehensive scheme for Island Residents needing to travel to the mainland for an NHS funded hospital appointment.
-When travelling from 21st June 2010 a 50% discount will apply to the following public tariffs:
+When travelling, contact Wightlink to see what discount they can apply to the following public tariffs:

 Saver . . . . . . . .Super Saver . . . . . .. .
 IW Resident fares . . . . . . .Foot passengers